chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

-[TEST]

-Currently debugging the issue where an intersection of all_uniprots_id_list with a background leads to
-a) injection of non-uniprot IDs into the connected uniprots
-b) change of the signature of the Interface instance by changing:
-    - `analytics_uniprot_list` in `InteractomeInterface`
-    - `analytics_up_list` in `BioKnowledgeInterface`

-The issue seem to be stemming from the following variables: in `InteractomeInterface`:
-    - `self.all_uniprots_neo4j_id_list` (which is a pointer to `self.reached_uniprots_neo4j_id_list`)
-    - `self.connected_uniprots`
-    - `self.background`
-    - `self.connected_uniprots` and `self.background` are directly modified from the `auto_analyze`
-        routine and then
-    - THE OPERATION ABOVE IS CANCELLED OUT BY THE RANDOM SAMPLE SPECIFICALLY Which is probably the source of our problems. now the issue is how to get rid of the problem with nodes that failed
-    - the issue only emerges upon sparse sampling branch firing
-    - `self.entry_point_uniprots_neo4j_ids` is used by `auto_analyze` to determine sampling depth and is set by the `set_uniprot_source()` method and is checked by the `get_interactome_interface()` method
-    -

-in `BioKnowledgeInterface`:
-    - `self.InitSet` (which is `all_uniprots_neo4j_id_list` from the `InteractomeInstance` from
-        which the conduction system is built)
-    - `self.UPs_without_GO`

-The intermediate solution does not seem to be working that well for now: the sampling mechanism tends to pull as well the nodes that are not connected to the giant component in the neo4j graph.

-    - Tentatively patched by making the pull from which the IDs are sampled stricter

-Random ID assignements to the the threads seem to be not working as well
-    - DONE: rename pool to thread
-    - DONE: add the ID to the treads
-    - TODO: debug why objects all share the same ID across threads (random seed behavior?)

-Threading seem to be failing as well.
-The additional threads execute the first sampling, but never commit.
-Given that they freeze out somewhere in the middle, the most likely hypothesis is that they run out of RAM and only one thread - that keeps a lock on it  - continues going forwards.

-Memory bleeding:
-    does not concern python objects
-    most likely comes from the sparse matrix domain cannot be corrected by explicit object destruction and gc passing

-    At this point, the memory leak seem to be localized to the summation/differentiation between csc_matrices.
-Next debugging steps:
-    - disable multithreading to see if there is any interference there
-    - create a reproductible example of the bug

-    Disabling multithreading did not do anything.
-    Extracting the summation alone did not reproduce the error.

-    At this point I will build a flowchart for transformation of the values and reproduce it in its entirety in an extract.

-    In the end the memory leak was caused by persistent memoization of trui of flows.

-    As a response, I am moving the flags enabling memoization into the deep configs

 Current refactoring:
 --------------------

- - TODO: [SHOW-STOPPER: Hunt down the memory leak
-    - pympler (muppy + summary)
-    - objgraph
-    - memory-profiler

  - TODO: [SANITY]: remove nested lists from auto-analyze

- - TODO: [DEBUG]: sampling pools seem to be sharing the random ID now and not be parallel.
-CPU usage however indicates spawned processes running properly

  - TODO: [DEBUG]: align BioKnowledgeInterface analysis on the InteractomeAnalysis:
     - Take the background list into account